goetzk/tendenci-community/paper-cuts.rst

 * "Getting Started hosting Tendenci on Rackspace Open Stack Cloud Hosting" links to a page that says it is outdated and look at read the docs

-I believe the split documentation schism is one reason that searching for Tendenci help can be very hit and miss, its docs often don't seem to come up in my searches (perhaps i'm weird?).
+I believe the split documentation schism is one reason that searching for Tendenci help can be very hit and miss, its docs often don't seem to come up in my searches (perhaps I'm weird?).

 Future plans